 You can announce new products and gain valuable insights from your customers.
 You can also use Twitter as a customer service channel to handle complaints, respond to positive feedback, and increase customer retention and loyalty.

-There are a lot of moving parts when it comes to making the web work for your business.
+These are just a few things businesses should know about Twitter.
+But, there are a lot of moving parts when it comes to making the web work for your business.
 If you need help with marketing or your website, contact us today for a meeting of the MINDs!